Abiolr/aeterna-RAG/README.md

 produce an explainable, evidence-cited score.

-This project exists as a personal learning vehicle — a deliberate way to go deeper on Python, LLMs, RAG architecture, SQLite, ChromaDB, and vector databases — rather than as a production system or a direct integration with the original hackathon codebase.
+This project exists as a personal learning vehicle — a deliberate way to go deeper on Python, LLMs, RAG architecture, SQLite, ChromaDB, vector databases, and production deployment — rather than as a production system or a direct integration with the original hackathon codebase.

 ## The scoring framework